Basic Information

 Elementary, junior high and senior high school students 550 yen

-●Students, please show a student ID when entering the museum
+・If you are a student, please present your student ID when entering the building.

 University students are considered those at national/public/private universities, independent administrative educational institutions and educational institutions